 Due to the heat, we headed to the cabin for some shade and water.
 With its large windows letting in soft light and a view of the pine forest beyond, this pit stop became a great setting for some beautiful portraits as well.
 Then, we headed back outdoors for a few more bride and groom portraits along the path through the woods.

-An Eastern Townships wedding reception under a tent
+Intimate wedding reception under a tent

 This rustic chic wedding reception was held under a white canopy tent.
 The tent’s position on the hillside afforded it a stunning backdrop overlooking the rolling hills and mountains of the Eastern Townships.